MishalAreef/CinemaSeatBooking/README.md

 ## How To Use

 #### Installation

+    - Clone Project
     - Create a Database called Big Error in SQL Server
     - Import the Database
+    - Open Project in Visual Studio
+    - Configure DBconnection.cs
+    - Connect to Database
     - To Create an Admin Check the default admin password in Staff Table and Login First

+ ## IMPORTANT
+ * IF YOU CANNOT VIEW TRAILERS YOU MIGHT HAVE TO INSTALL ADOBE FLASH THROUGH PLUGINS

 ## License